syedsabeel88/syedsabeel88/README.md

 - 👋 Hi, I’m Syed Sabeel
-- 👀 I’m interested in taking up a new challenge and am certain would be able to positively contribute to the success story.
-Throughout my career I have always been involved in challenging Automation control job.
-Being passionate in Machine Learning, Deep Learning and AI to thrive completely in this domain.
-I have interpersonal and communication skills, and believe in owning the tasks from end to end.
+- 👀 I’m interested in taking up a new challenge in Machine Learning, Deep Learning
 - 🌱 I’m currently looking for roles in Data Science
 - 📫 reach me on linkedin.com/in/syed-sabeel-3b364188